The ultimate guide to using Kindle app for iPad and iPhone

-When you tap the book cover in Before You Go section, a short description will appear, together with the average rating, and a button to try the free sample (see the screenshot above, on the right).
+When you tap the book cover in Before You Go section, a short description will appear, and a button to try the free sample (see the screenshot above, on the right).

 The Before You Go card is also available right in the Menu list in the top left corner.

 If you read a book from an author you didn’t know, you can always check out the About This Book section and find more books by the same author.

 iPad is a fantastic multimedia companion.
 The book lover who owns the iPad sooner or later will try reading an enhanced ebook.

 The first destination to check out interactive and enhanced books is the App Store.
 The Books category lists many ebooks that are sold as standalone applications.